hapax/hapax.github.io/assets/qgrav.md

    $P$.
 The lure will fluctuate in position, but because I sit somewhere stable, the whole procedure is well-defined.
    (These fishing-rod measurements are called *dressed observables* in the literature.)
-3. *Strings.* I have somewhat understated the problem with microscopes.
+3. *Emergent spacetime.* I have somewhat understated the problem with microscopes.
 The formation of black holes is a picturesque way of saying that general relativity is *inconsistent* at high energies, and some new theory has to kick before we hit the